Documents reveal how the Germantown water crisis unfolded

 Germantown officials said they had been getting complaints of water smelling like fuel, and they quickly pinpointed the problem.

-The contamination was caused by a fuel spill from a diesel engine from a generator that had to run because the Southern Avenue treatment plant was without power.
+They said the contamination was caused by a fuel spill from a generator’s diesel engine that had to run because the Southern Avenue Treatment Plant was without power.

-The next day, state officials met with the health department, directing Germantown to collect at least 15 samples in and around the areas of suspected contamination.
+The next day, state officials met with the Shelby County Health Department, and they directed Germantown to collect at least 15 samples in and around the areas of suspected contamination.

 On July 22, those samples were collected and the results were received.
-Some results showed high levels of diesel range organics.
-One sample showed almost double the minimum quantification level.
+Results showed detections of of diesel range organics in some areas.

 Germantown was directed to keep flushing those areas.

-On July 23, the state says more tests were conducted.
+On July 23, the state stated more tests were conducted.
 The public was notified to flush their lines, resulting in more complaints about water having an odor.

-The lab also sent this email to the city stating the contamination at the Southern Avenue treatment plant “appears to be some type of motor oil,” and “does not appear to be a diesel fuel contamination in this sample.”
+The lab also sent this email to the city stating the contamination at the Southern Avenue Treatment Plant “appears to be some type of Motor Oil,” and “does not appear to be a Diesel Fuel contamination in this sample.”
+We asked Germantown officials for clarification Sunday evening.

 State records say on July 24, Germantown switched to a new environmental contractor to determine the extent of the spill in the soil.

-According to documents, a deteriorated plug was found on the water line going into the Southern Avenue clear well.
-It was reported to have been replaced and water was resampled, showing no detection of diesel contaminants.
+According to the documents, a deteriorated plug was found on the water line going into the Southern Avenue clearwell.
+It was reported to have been replaced, and water was resampled.
+It showed no detection of diesel contaminants.

 Germantown was directed to conduct 30 more samples, and more tests were done at the plant.
 On July 26, those samples showed no detections, documents say.

-Since then, Germantown blamed part of the spill on human error, firing an employee for reportedly filling the generator and spilling closer to 250 to 300 gallons of diesel fuel.
+Since then, Germantown blamed part of the spill on human error.
+An employee was fired for reportedly filling the generator and spilling closer to 250 to 300 gallons of diesel fuel.

 Germantown says they will continue to run tests and keep the public updated.